 Sandopolis Zone's Act 2, set inside a huge pyramid with a scarier version of Act 1's theme playing in the background.
 About a quarter of the way through, you'll land on a capsule that dispenses a crowd of ever-growing ghosts.

-It's even worse when you're playing as Knuckles in that part of the act: given his story happens after Sonic's one, the ghosts are in the red zone already, and ambush you as soon as the act starts, without rings.
-Fanart fuel, nightmare fuel.
+It's even worse when you're playing as Knuckles in that part of the act: Giving his story takes place after Sonic's one, the ghosts are in the red zone already, and ambush you as soon as the act starts, without rings.

 Ice Cap Zone has a (normally) Knuckles-only section where you must glide from wall to wall while avoiding icy spiked balls.
 Hacking confirms said spike balls can hurt Super Sonic as well.